Protein Rice Krispies

 Ingredients needed

-How to make protein rice krispies
+How to make protein Rice Krispie treats

 • Know your protein powder.
 As mentioned earlier, casein, brown rice, and pea protein powders work best for this recipe.
 Whey protein powder tends to make the bars too sticky.
-If you use flavored protein powder, make sure you like the flavor as it can be quite overpowering.
+If you use flavored protein powder, make sure you like the flavor, as it can be quite overpowering.

 • Use other types of puffed cereal.
 These protein-enriched treats can be made with any puffed grains, including quinoa, amaranth, and barley.
 These grains have a neutral flavor and a crispy texture, making them amazing alternatives for puffed rice.